LeoPYDevel/No-Nitro-No-Cry/README.md

-This original code NOT is mine, i use the code of: https://github.com/SuhasDissa/NotQuiteNitro But i make it a litle bit better.
+This original code NOT is mine, i use the code of: https://github.com/SuhasDissa/NotQuiteNitro But i make it a better.

-Copyright (c) 2021 Suhas Dissanayake
+Copyright (c) 2025 LeoPYDevel, FirulaisGaming Copyright (c) 2021 Suhas Dissanayake